mindspore-ai/docs/tutorials/source_en/dataset/dataset_autotune.md

 ## Tuning Interval for Dataset AutoTune

-The frequency at which Dataset AutoTune will adjust the dataset pipeline can be customized.
-To set the tuning interval in steps:
+Set the tuning interval for automatic data acceleration (in step, consistent with the meaning of step during network training):

 ```python
 import mindspore.dataset as ds
 ds.config.set_autotune_interval(100)
 ```

-> To set the tuning interval to be after every epoch, set the tuning interval to 0.
+> In particular, when the tuning interval is set to 0, it means that tuning is performed at the end of each epoch (consistent with the meaning of epoch during network training).

 To query the tuning interval for dataset pipeline autotuning: